larsnaesbye/remoteget/README.md

 # remoteget

-Downloads a series of GNSS-related files using different protocols - http, https, ftp, ftps, sftp.
+__remoteget__ downloads a series of files using different protocols - http, https, ftp, ftps, sftp.

+Developed for the AutoBernese system at SDFI to collect GNSS-related data, but may be useful for others who want to download parameterized file collections from heterogenous sources.

 Uses macros for Day of Year, Year and GPS week.

-Developed as PoC for the AutoBernese system at SDFI, but may be useful for others.
+System environment variables (such as HOME) can also be used.

 Input must be a YAML file (see 'downloadlist-example.yaml') that specifies credentials and paths to files.